blazickjp/Research/docs/_posts/2020-10-17-k-dimension-gibbs.md

 ---
 layout: post
-title:  "Extending GMM Gibbs Sampling to K-Dimensions"
+title:  "Extending GMM Gibbs Sampling to K-Components"
 categories: mypost
 ---

 ## Introduction

 In my previous post, I derived a Gibbs Sampler for a univariate Gaussian Mixture Model (GMM).
-In this post I will extend the sampler to handle the K-dimensional univariate GMM.
+In this post I will extend the sampler to handle the K-Component univariate GMM.
 As a quick reminder, Gibbs Sampling is a MCMC method for sampling from multivariate distributions that may be difficult to sample from directly.
 The method is commonly used in bayesian inference when sampling the the posterior or joint distribution in question.
-The samples generated converge to the desired distribution when the number of samples is large.
+The samples generated from the Markov chain will converge to the desired distribution when $N$ is large.
 The complete algorithm is given below.

 <pre id="gibbs" style="display:hidden;">
     \begin{algorithm}